 Apart from all the antioxidants that green tea is filled with, research now says that it also has an antimicrobial effect and specifically on E.coli bacteria.
-The substance called epigallochatecin (EGC), a particular kind of polyphenol or chatecin present in green tea is what makes the whole difference.
+The substance called epigallocatechin (EGC), a particular kind of polyphenol or catechin present in green tea is what makes the whole difference.
 This substance bestows an inhibitory effect on the bacteria situated all along the gut right until the urethral opening.

 Consuming even one cup of green tea has shown considerable effect on the uropathogens.
 However, it is also important you select a high-quality and organic green tea because the method in which the plant was cultivated influences the chatecin content in the tea.
 Sipping on multiple cups of green tea over an entire day is an excellent natural remedy to treat UTI.